-After more than a year of rigorous mask-wearing, it's a little surreal to see people without their masks while socially distanced outside.
-You may have noticed a lot of people are looking a little red around the nose.
+After more than a year of rigorous mask-wearing, it's been a little surreal to see so many people pulling their coverings off while they're outside.
+But besides getting used to seeing people's chins again, you may have also noticed something else: A lot of people are looking a little red around the nose.
 Maybe you're even feeling it yourself.
 Seasonal allergies have been absolutely killer this year.
 But are they worse than usual, or are we just noticing it more right now, since with the end of the pandemic hopefully in sight, we're all going outdoors more often and ditching the masks that may have kept pollen away from our nostrils last year?

 Anecdotally, people online have been commiserating over all manner of allergy symptoms and speculating why they feel worse than ever.
 And the science proves it: Allergies are worse this year.
 According to recent research and forecasting, 2021 is shaping up to be a brutal allergy year.
 Just like 2020, 2019, and 2018 were before it.
 The length and intensity of pollen seasons are growing, in large part due to climate change.
 As long as the planet continues to warm, experts anticipate that miserable allergies will be the norm.
 A recent study found that pollen season increased by 20 days annually between 1990 and 2018.
 At the same time, pollen concentrations — at least in North America — have increased by 21% during the same time period.
 In other words, pollen season lasts a lot longer than it did before, and because there's more pollen in the air, more people are being affected.